min69u/Reforestation/README.md

-## I had a rough day, and then somebody went and ripped the front and back pages from my dictionary.
-It just goes from bad to worse.
+## I boiled a funny bone last night and had a laughing stock